WMMS: Play-by-play

 WMMS has served as the FM flagship station for the Cleveland Cavaliers AudioVerse since 2014, sharing network flagship status with AM sister station WTAM.
 On-site, play-by-play announcer Tim Alcorn calls games alongside color analyst Jim Chones, a former Cavaliers center.
 In studio, WTAM sports director Mike Snyder hosts The Tip-Off Show, The Halftime Report, and The Nightcap Recap – the network pregame, halftime, and postgame shows, respectively.
 WMMS does not air additional network programming.
 Play-by-play itself is also limited to over-the-air FM; due to league restrictions, the WMMS webcast on iHeartRadio does not stream play-by-play coverage online.

 WMMS has also served as the FM flagship station for the Cleveland Guardians Radio Network since 2013, again sharing network flagship status with AM sister station WTAM.
 Play-by-play announcers Tom Hamilton and Jim Rosenhaus call games on-site.
 Rosenhaus hosts the network pregame show; and Hamilton hosts the network postgame show.
 WMMS does not air additional network programming, and the station only airs select games during spring training.
-WMMS also streams it's coverage of selected games on iHeartRadio, even outside of the Cleveland market.
+WMMS also streams its coverage of selected games on iHeartRadio, even outside of the Cleveland market.